glima93/maptile_pt_mun/readme.md

 # Maptile Geography: pt_mun, v.0.1
 --------------------------------

-Mainland Portuguese municipalities for Stata's [maptile](https://michaelstepner.com/maptile/) package, written by [Michael Stepner](https://github.com/michaelstepner/maptile).
-Maptile provides a simple method to map a variable in Stata.
+Mainland Portuguese municipalities for Stata's [maptile](https://michaelstepner.com/maptile/) package.
+Maptile, written by [Michael Stepner](https://github.com/michaelstepner/maptile), provides a simple method to map a variable in Stata.

 ## How to install it?
 First, if you haven't done it aleady, install maptile and spmap: